-Grammar skills are very important for effective communication as it provides structure to your sentence and make it more readable and understandable.
-Grammarly is one of the most popular and recommended grammar checking tool available online as well as offline.
+Grammar skills are very important for effective communication as it provides structure to your sentence and makes it more readable and understandable.
+Grammarly is one of the most popular and recommended grammar checking tools available online as well as offline.
 However, it is not as accurate as a human editor but it checks for a large number of grammar errors not usually detected by other such software.
-It checks for spelling errors, capitalization, usage of articles, verb/subject agreement, sentence formation, adjective/adverbs usage and punctuation mistakes.
+It checks for spelling errors, capitalization, usage of articles, verb/subject agreement, sentence formation, adjective/adverbs usage, and punctuation mistakes.

 The best part is that Grammarly now offers free extensions for Google Chrome and Firefox as well as Microsoft Office.

 Grammarly offers a free extension for the two most popular web browsers Firefox and Chrome.
 The extension brings the grammar checking tool right to you on your web browser so as to correct all your typos and grammatical mistakes in whatever you write online.
 Whether you are writing a blog post, status updates on Facebook, leaving a comment, or posting a tweet.
 The extension checks all your text for grammatical as well as spelling errors and flags the potential errors allowing you to correct them.

 Thanks to these free extensions, you can use Grammarly to:

 - Write error-free blog posts

 - Avoid making mistakes while posting on social media.

 You can also use Grammarly and get access to your own personal editor, where you can store and access all of your documents.